Arrested Development cancels UK visit

 Jessica Walters - who plays Tambor's wife on the show - broke down in tears during the interview.

-While she said she had experienced no sexual misconduct, she talked about being shouted at on the set of Arrested Development by Jeffrey.
+While she said she had experienced no sexual misconduct, she talked about being shouted at on the set of Arrested Development by Tambor.

 Male members of the cast, such as Jason Bateman and David Cross, were criticised for their reaction to the accusations and Jessica's experience.